Anatomiclab/GastroFLOW/README.md

 ## Network Running time

 The running time of the provided scripts with the provided data in the external dataset may vary based on different environments.
-The following running time information was measured on a system with the following compututational specifications:

-1. System: Intel® Core™ i9-9900K CPU at 3.6GHz
-2. RAM: 32GB
-3. GPU: NVIDIA GeForce RTX 3080

 The running time for each stage of the system using the provided data is presented in the table below: